Dr. Troy Vander Molen, PT, DPT

 When the scalene muscles are tight, the first rib may elevate, which further compresses the nerve bundle.
 Furthermore, a forward head/rounded shoulders posture (see pec muscle information below) and weight gain can further increase the mechanical compressive forces in this area.

 Our chest muscles are comprised of the more superficial (and visible) pec major and the underlying pec minor.
 These muscles travel from the sternum and the front of your rib cage and connect on a bone that projects forward from your shoulder blade (the coracoid process).

 As the nerve bundle and accompanied blood vessels travel distally down the shoulder into the arm, branches of these nerves are positioned beneath the pec minor.
 You will typically know that the pec minor is tight because you will see that the shoulder is rounded, or hunched.
 This problem, by the way, can also cause shoulder problems because of increased compressive forces on the rotator cuff tendons and a bursa in that region

-For a great summary of how to manage this issue, click on this link from Cirque Physio (https://www.cirquephysio.com/this-little-muscle-might-be-sabotaging-your-circusshoulder/).
+For a great summary of how to manage this issue, check out this article by Daniel Stern and Shannon McKenna of Cirque Physio.